 “Outer order contributes to inner calm.” -Gretchen Rubin

 This is why you should clean and organize your car.
-When six percent of our waking hours are spent in a car (source) we should work on creating an environment that we are comfortable in.
+When Americans spend an average of 18 days per year in their car (source) we should work on creating an environment that we are comfortable in.

 How to Clean and Organize Your Car